Fermi liquid theory: Non-Fermi liquids

-The term non-Fermi liquid, also known as "strange metal", is used to describe a system which displays breakdown of Fermi-liquid behaviour.
-The simplest example of such a system is the system of interacting fermions in one dimension, called the Luttinger liquid.
-Although Luttinger liquids are physically similar to Fermi liquids, the restriction to one dimension gives rise to several qualitative differences such as the absence of a quasiparticle peak in the momentum dependent spectral function, spin-charge separation, and the presence of spin density waves.
-One cannot ignore the existence of interactions in one-dimension and has to describe the problem with a non-Fermi theory, where Luttinger liquid is one of them.
-At small finite spin-temperatures in one-dimension the ground-state of the system is described by spin-incoherent Luttinger liquid (SILL).
+Non-Fermi liquids are systems in which the Fermi-liquid behaviour breaks down.
+The simplest example is a system of interacting fermions in one dimension, called the Luttinger liquid.
+Although Luttinger liquids are physically similar to Fermi liquids, the restriction to one dimension gives rise to several qualitative differences such as the absence of a quasiparticle peak in the momentum dependent spectral function, and the presence of spin-charge separation and of spin-density waves.
+One cannot ignore the existence of interactions in one dimension and has to describe the problem with a non-Fermi theory, where Luttinger liquid is one of them.
+At small finite spin temperatures in one dimension the ground state of the system is described by spin-incoherent Luttinger liquid (SILL).

-Another example of such behaviour is observed at quantum critical points of certain second-order phase transitions, such as heavy fermion criticality, Mott criticality and high-$T_{\rm c}$ cuprate phase transitions.
+Another example of non-Fermi-liquid behaviour is observed at quantum critical points of certain second-order phase transitions, such as heavy fermion criticality, Mott criticality and high-$T_{\rm c}$ cuprate phase transitions.
 The ground state of such transitions is characterized by the presence of a sharp Fermi surface, although there may not be well-defined quasiparticles.
 That is, on approaching the critical point, it is observed that the quasiparticle residue $Z\to0$.

+In optimally doped cuprates and iron-based superconductors, the normal state above the critical temperature shows signs of non-Fermi liquid behaviour, and is often called a strange metal.
+In this region of phase diagram, resistivity increases linearly in temperature and the Hall coefficient is found to depend on temperature.

 Understanding the behaviour of non-Fermi liquids is an important problem in condensed matter physics.
 Approaches towards explaining these phenomena include the treatment of marginal Fermi liquids; attempts to understand critical points and derive scaling relations; and descriptions using emergent gauge theories with techniques of holographic gauge/gravity duality.